-1.- REGISTRATION 2.- WELCOME ADDRESS BY THE HOST NATION 3.- WELCOME ADDRESS BY THE CHAIR OF THE S-23 WG 4.- ADMINISTRATIVE ARRANGEMENTS FOR THE MEETING Docs: S-23WG2-04A List of Documents (also Annex A) S-23WG2-04B List of Participants (also Annex B) S-23WG2-04C S-23 WG Membership List (also Annex C)
+- 1.- REGISTRATION - 2.- WELCOME ADDRESS BY THE HOST NATION - 3.- WELCOME ADDRESS BY THE CHAIR OF THE S-23 WG - 4.- ADMINISTRATIVE ARRANGEMENTS FOR THE MEETING

+Docs: S-23WG2-04A List of Documents (also Annex A) S-23WG2-04B List of Participants (also Annex B) S-23WG2-04C S-23 WG Membership List (also Annex C)

 The 2nd Meeting of the IHO WG on the Revision of IHO Publication S-23 "Limits of Oceans and Seas" (S-23 WG) took place at the Furuma Riverfront Hotel, Singapore, on 5-7 July 2010, under the Chairmanship of Vice Admiral Alexandros MARATOS, IHB President.
 The meeting was hosted and organized by the Hydrographic Department of the Maritime and Port Authority (MPA) of Singapore.
-Thirteen IHO Member Statesi, were represented at this meeting.
-In total, 42 delegates were in attendance.
+In total, 42 delegates were in attendance, representing 13 IHO Member States1.